Related videos:

 The call-up also includes three injured players: Lamine Yamal, Nico Williams, and Víctor Muñoz.
 De la Fuente is hopeful to have them available "for the first or second match."

 Spain, placed in Group H of the 2026 World Cup alongside Cape Verde, Saudi Arabia, and Uruguay, will begin its training camp on Saturday, May 30, at the Ciudad del Fútbol in Las Rozas.
-Before the tournament, it will play two friendly matches: on June 4 against Iraq at the Riazor stadium and on June 9 against Peru in Puebla, Mexico.
+Before the tournament, it will play two friendlies: on June 4 against Iraq at the Riazor stadium and on June 9 against Peru in Puebla, Mexico.

 The debut in the World Cup will be on June 15 against Cape Verde at the Mercedes-Benz Stadium in Atlanta, followed by matches on June 21 against Saudi Arabia and on June 27 against Uruguay.